G-Milzink/CI_PP3_MD/README.md

 *!Adding a new user requires the Administrator password!*

 The add_user command will first prompt the user to enter the administrator password.
-Upon providing the correct password the application will request a name for the new user and check to see if the name is not already in use.
+(Entering an incorrect pasword will take the user back to the main interface) After receiving the administrator password the application will promt the user to provide a anme for the new user.

 #### Clear Results Prompt